uwsbel/blenderPlugin/README.md

         an object_type of "cube" would require one extra parameter for the side length
-        an object_type of "ellipsoid" would require 3 additional parameters, the length, width, and height of the ellipsoid an object_type of "Cylinder" requires 2 additional params, the radius, and the hight.
+        an object_type of "ellipsoid" would require 3 additional parameters, the semi-principle axes a, b, and c. an object_type of "Cylinder" requires 2 additional params, the radius, and the hight.